thunderrabbit/barefoot_rob/content/events/2024/10/26connection-circle-for-conscious-men-and-women.en.md

 -- Horus

+*"The healing and connection circle was incredible!
+I immensely enjoyed all of the facilitated activities, shares, and experiences.
+There was indeed a great deal of both healing and connection that I experienced that evening.
+I actually came to the workshop feeling immensely exhausted and stressed that day due to other circumstances.
+Rob and Jess were excellent at guiding the participants to be present and set aside mental distractions.
+I experienced a great deal of calmness, and release of physical and emotional pain.
+There were many activities that provided me with rich personal insight into aspects of my energy and how to communicate and express both masculinity and femininity.
+The guided sound meditation, light language, and Reiki healing were all extremely relaxing and helped me to release a lot of tangible physical and emotional pain in the moment, as well as to more easily rest and get a good night’s sleep.
+I was dealing with a lot of exhaustion, ruminations, discomfort in my head space, and other areas such as my knees which hold chronic pain & trauma from injuries.
+All of these parts of my body felt much better after the healing.
+Furthermore, I have been able to use the insights and experiences from the other parts of the workshop to improve my communication, establish needed boundaries, and recognize what I can physically do to embody the right kind of energy or attitude that brings further healing and growth in my life!"*

+-- Nathan Brandli

 *"Thank you so much to Jess and Rob for this enlightening and transformative Connection Circle:*
 *For Conscious Men & Women.
 After integrating the healing I was led to empowering insights and*